How Much Does It Cost to Put in a Subfloor in 2025?

 The most common type of subflooring is made from 3/4-inch thick plywood panels.
 Most types of plywood subflooring fit together using a simple tongue and groove system, allowing them to lay flat without squeaking underfoot.

 DRIcore® costs an average of $2.50 per square foot.
-One of the more popular alternatives to plywood, DRIcore® engineered panels are composed of a hard plastic base and a top layer made of oriented strand board (OSB)—thin strips of wood bonded with wax and resin.
+One of the more popular alternatives to plywood, DRIcore® engineered panels are composed of a hard plastic base and a top layer made of OSB—thin strips of wood bonded with wax and resin.
 The product is highly moisture resistant.
+For a 300-square-foot room, DRIcore subfloor replacement will cost an average of $530.

 Amdry Insulated Subflooring